 Green architects and builders who design stormwater management systems understand their complexity.
 Large storage reservoirs and tanks are designed and built utilizing a system of tubes and liners to collect and store water runoff.
 Greywater is sometimes filtered to reduce contaminants before used to irrigate urban landscaping, school playing fields, or parks.

 City codes and regulations across the country now require residential builders to install low-flow fixtures—sinks, faucets, shower heads, and toilets—that consume less water per minute than older, traditional models.
-Green building certifications such as LEED for Home Design and Construction, the Living Building Challenge, and Earth Advantage, all award points or credits towards certification for water management and conservation practices.
+Green building certifications such as the Living Building Challenge and Earth Advantage award points or credits towards certification for water management and conservation practices.